 US stocks gain again amid improved investor sentiment

-NEW YORK: Wall Street stocks pushed higher for a second session in a row on Monday (Jan 7), a sign of improved investor sentiment despite the ongoing US government shutdown and other economic headwinds.
+NEW YORK: Wall Street stocks finished higher for a second session in a row on Monday (Jan 7) on improved investor sentiment despite the ongoing US government shutdown and other economic headwinds.

 The Dow Jones Industrial Average ended 98.19 points (0.42 per cent) higher at 23,531.35, as the broad-based S&P 500 gained 17.75 points (0.70 per cent) to close at 2,549.69.